WenjinTao/WenjinTao.github.io/index.md

 #### Pin Defect Detection System

-This project utilizes deep learning algorithms to detect bent pins among thousands of pins in electronic components.
-The system automatically identifies and marks defective pin locations while triggering alerts for quality control.
-Additionally, it allows comprehensive quality traceability throughout the manufacturing process.
+This system uses deep learning to quickly spot bent or damaged pins in electronic components—sometimes among thousands at a time.
+It automatically highlights problem areas and sends alerts to the quality control team, helping catch defects early.
+The system also keeps detailed records, making it easy to track quality throughout the manufacturing process.

 <img src="./assets/img/machine_vision_01.jpg" width="100%" alt="img">